req-co/Boom/README.md

 ---

 -  You will need Node, Grunt, and Bundler
--  From the command line, cd into the folder
+-  From the command line, cd into your new theme folder
 -  Run "npm install"
 -  Run "bundle install"
 -  Run "npm update caniuse-db"